-- When the Employer can supply the employee with regular working hours, members of Local No. 222 shall work only for Employers signatory to this Agreement, who shall supply all materials and labour, carry compensation and conform to Municipal and Provincial safety and other regulations. - At no time shall anyone, unless they are recognized by the Employer and the Union, as a qualified journeyman plasterer or plastering apprentice be allowed to use the tools of the trade for the purpose of plastering in any of its various forms. - 17.03 Employee and Employer supplied tools are listed in Addenda I and II. - 17.04 (a) On industrial projects where six (6) or more employees are employed the Employer, where practical, will supply a warm dry place for the employees to change and dry their clothes and store and lock-up employees and Employers tools. - (b) A separate, warm, clean, dry lunch room shall also be provided for the specific purpose of eating lunch and/or having coffee breaks. - (c) The Employer shall provide suitable heated and enclosed "wash up" (i.e., basin, soap, and water) and sanitary facilities complete with toilet paper.
-Flush toilets will be supplied as soon as the project is sufficiently advanced to allow installation thereof.
-They shall be properly used by the employees.
+- When the Employer can supply the Employee with regular working hours, Members of the Union shall work only for Employers signatory to this Agreement, who shall supply all materials and labour, carry compensation and conform to Municipal and Provincial safety and other regulations. - 17.02 At no time shall anyone, unless they are recognized by the Employer and the Union, as a qualified Journeyperson Plasterer or Plastering Apprentice be allowed to use the tools of the trade for the purpose of plastering in any of its various forms. - 17.03 Employee and Employer supplied tools are listed in Addendum I and II. - 17.04 The Employer agrees to provide adequate protection and storage for all tools, safety equipment or protective clothing issued and to accept responsibility for normal wear and tear on return of broken or worn tools.
+Tools, safety equipment or protective clothing shall be kept in good condition at all times.
+Employees willfully misusing or failing to report the loss of tools, safety equipment or protective clothing may be subject to the cost of replacement and/or discipline.